 Customers will be able to know about the product's carbon footprint level through this technology due to transparency in operations.
-So companies making products with high carbon footprint levels will encourage sustainable practices to reduce carbon footprints to avoid high tax imposition [47].
+So companies making products with high carbon footprint levels will encourage sustainable practices to reduce carbon footprints to avoid high tax imposition (Casino et al., 2019).
 This will ensure products are made without harming the environment or workforce.